fa2k/raredisease-configs/README.md

 ...and make sure to follow the instructions to install bioconda.
 (The temporary `-c bioconda` doesn't seem to work).
-The version should be selected in the script, but currently `dev` is used for testing.
+The version should be selected in the script and committed (as of writing 1.1.0, but check the script).

 ## Pipeline version used

+* 2023-07: Pipeline version 1.1.0.

 * 2023-07: The pipeline downloaded on 2023-06-09, dev branch, was used.
 Commit: decbf4389cc3043b18c61002e023db51348e428b.
 This is used instead of release 1.0.0, as the new MT-analysis parameters are forward-compatible.
+This was used for testing and configuration

 # Sample sheet